hexagontk/hexagon/hexagon_site/pages/developer_guide.md

 # Toolkit Structure

 The project is composed by modules, each module provide a single functionality.
-There are three kind of modules:
+There are three kinds of modules:

 * The ones that provide a functionality that does not depend on different implementations, like [hexagon_scheduler] or [hexagon_core].
 Their name always start with the `hexagon_` prefix.
 These modules can depend on several Ports, but never on Adapters (see below).
 * Modules that define a "Port": these are interfaces to a feature that may have different implementations (ie: [port_http_server] or [port_store]).
-They can not be used by themselves and in their place, an adapter implementing them should be added to the list of dependencies.
-These modules names start with the `port_` prefix.
-Ports are independent from each other.
+They cannot be used by themselves and in their place, an adapter implementing them should be added to the list of dependencies.
+These modules' names start with the `port_` prefix.
+Ports are independent of each other.
-* Adapter modules, which are Port implementations for a given tool. [store_mongodb] and [messaging_rabbitmq] are examples of this type of modules.
+* Adapter modules, which are Port implementations for a given tool, [store_mongodb] and [messaging_rabbitmq] are examples of this type of modules.
 Adapter names must start with their port name.